EEG-Driven 3D Object Reconstruction with Style Consistency and Diffusion Prior: Experiments

-2) ${{\mathcal{L}}_{EEG-Text}}$.
-Since the original Text-to-3D model aligns text prompts with novel views from different perspectives, we introduce the alignment between CLIP’s text encoder and EEG signals. ${{\mathcal{L}}_{EEG-Text}}$ aligns the text prompt of the rendered image $g(\theta )$ from a new viewpoint, the text prompt of the denoising image under diffusion priors, and the EEG signals.
+2) ${{\mathcal{L}}_{EEG-CLIP}}$.
+Since the method proposed in this paper aligns EEG signals with novel views from different perspectives, we introduce the alignment between CLIP’s image encoder and EEG signals. ${{\mathcal{L}}_{EEG-CLIP}}$ aligns the novel view image $g(\theta)$ obtained under the diffusion prior with the EEG signals.

 3) ${{\mathcal{L}}_{region}}$.
 To enable the diffusion model with semantic region-aware capabilities, we keep the inherent ${{\mathcal{L}}_{ldm}}$ property of the LDM unchanged.
-By integrating latent EEG codes with regional images, we fine-tune the LDM, allowing it to reconstruct images with precise positional and spatial representation.
+By integrating latent EEG codes with regional images, we fine-tune LDM, allowing it to reconstruct images with precise positional and spatial representation.